Critical-Match/elastic-firestore-extension/CONTRIBUTING.md

 ## Testing the extension after the emulator is running

 In the Firestore emulator, create a collection called "nationalparks" and add a document to it.
-That document should be syned to your App Search instance.
+That document should be syned to your Elastic instance.

 You can check the logs to see if it ran in the "Logs" tab of the emulator.

-Also, try querying App Search via the search endpoint: http://localhost:5001/nationalparks/us-central1/search?query=rocky
+Also, try querying Elastic via the search endpoint: http://localhost:5001/nationalparks/us-central1/search?query=rocky

 ## Publishing